grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

    Copy the renamed `src` folder directly inside the `src` folder of your app plugin.
    You can safely disregard the other generated files (like `package.json`, `.config`, and so on).
 These files aren't needed within your app.

+1. (Optional) Add your datasource to your provisioned datasources:

+   If you're adding a nested datasource, remember to add it to the provisioned datasources YAML configuration file, see the documentation on [Provisioning Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) for more details.

 1. (Optional) Clean up your directory:

    You can now delete the entire directory of the initially generated nested plugin.